 So try using Wi-Fi on your mobile device or plugging in ethernet for PCs and laptops.
 Also, we detect spotty connections, then let users know when chats drop due to this.

 Currently, WebRTC technology doesn’t let us pair Android to iOS devices.

 But we may implement a feature to auto-skip these or block them from matching.
 Hopefully, they’ll fix it soon so people on Android and iPhone/Mac can video chat!

 4. Outdated Devices

 Keeping your browser and device up-to-date is a key factor for using Joingy’s webcam roulette.

-Since they’re actively developing WebRTC compatibility, we add features when updates come out!
-Not to mention, as soon as Apple and Google fix bugs to match Android/iOS devices, you’ll be able to automatically pair with them.
+They’re actively developing WebRTC compatibility.
+So we’ll add features when updates come out!
+Then as soon as Apple or Google fix bugs to match devices, you’ll be able to automatically pair with them.